mde/ejs/support/guide/deployment.md

 #### Secrets

 If your app uses sessions or auth, you'll need to push your `secrets.json` file to Heroku.
+If you have no session type defined for production, you will also need a secret as the setting defaults to cookies.
 To do this securely, you'll have to use environment variables.

 First, open up `secrets.json` and add each secret into your `.env` file.